Complete this procedure to upgrade Oracle Grid Infrastructure (Oracle Clusterware and Oracle Automatic Storage Management) from an earlier release.

 - Start the Oracle Grid Infrastructure wizard by running the following command:

-- Upgrade Oracle Grid Infrastructure: Select this option to upgrade Oracle Grid Infrastructure (Oracle Clusterware and Oracle ASM).
+- Select the Upgrade Oracle Grid Infrastructure: option to upgrade Oracle Grid Infrastructure (Oracle Clusterware and Oracle ASM).

-- On the Node Selection page, select all nodes.
+- On the Node Selection page, ensure that all cluster nodes are selected.

 - Select installation options as prompted.
 Oracle recommends that you configure